 On October 20, 2022, PMI announced that it had reached an agreement with Altria Group, Inc., to end the companies' commercial relationship covering Platform 1 in the U.S. as of April 30, 2024.
-Effective May 1, 2024, PMI will have the full rights to commercialize Platform 1 in the U.S.- the world's largest smoke-free market.
-This agreement provides a clear path to expanding Platform 1's international success in a market where approximately 31 million adults continue to smoke cigarettes.
+Under this agreement, effective May 1, 2024, PMI will hold the full rights to commercialize Platform 1 in the U.S.- the world's largest smoke-free market.
+This agreement provides a clear path to expanding Platform 1's international success in a market where approximately 30 million adults continue to smoke cigarettes.